Griffiths, Bulletin of the Torrey Botanical Club 43: 88, 1916

 Opuntia curvospina is an interesting prickly pear cactus mentioned in the literature with 2 spellings, curvospina and curvispina.
 The original spelling by Griffiths (cited here) was curvospina.

-Very old plants of this prickly pear might be described as arborescent to 1.7 m tall, but such are not commonly encountered.
+Very old plants of this prickly pear might be described as arborescent to over 1.3 m tall, but such are not commonly encountered.
 O. curvospina is usually shrubby with a compact or rounded crown.
 Pads of this Opuntia are generally round or nearly so and 10-22 cm in diameter.
 There are multiple spines per areole.
 The largest spines are yellow or brown yellow, and short spines may be whitish.
 Longest spines may be 3-6 cm long.
 The spines spread in all directions.

 Flowers are yellow and 6-7 cm in diameter, there may be a bit of red in the center of flowers as they age throughout the day.
 The red is never prominent.
 The filaments are yellow and the style is white.
 The stigma is pale and large appearing.
 The fruit is dull-red on the outside with an abundant bloom.
 The rind is greenish and the pulp is nearly colorless.
 Fruit is oval 3.5-5 × 4.5-5.5 cm and slightly or deeply pitted.